 Many may wonder how Dee Jay Doc gets by.
 Paying the bills as an independent artist and community activist surely is no easy feat.
 But Doc wouldn’t have it any other way.
-Giving back to his community and city is
+Giving back to his community and city is his living.

 “I've dedicated a large part of my career as an independent artist to creating special programs for youth," Dos says.
 "My art form is not only turntablism, emceeing, and recording -- it's cultivating youth voice.
 I want to give them the same gift of hip-hop expression that I was given when I was a teen.
 I believe in our youth.
 I believe in our city.
 I believe in the power of the arts to empower youth and to change a city.”

 - Images 1 - 4: Dee Jay Doc by Bob Perkoski